Happy day to you, my SEO comrades! Search Engine Academy gets asked by folks, “What is an SEO professional or worker anyways?”

 Let’s answer this for them.
-Before I go there, let me say that the definition of SEO changes almost as often as Google updates or adds to their algorithm.
+Before I go there, let me say that the definition of professional SEO changes almost as often as Google updates or adds to their algorithm.
 It used to be pretty simple–build a website, publish it, make sure you had the keyword tag occupied, submit the site to directories and link to almost anybody.
 That’s changed a lot, hasn’t it?

-An SEO professional, consultant, specialist, whatever you call her is these things and more:
+SEO professionals, consultants, specialists, whatever you call them, are these things and more:

 These are just a few things that define a search engine optimization specialist.
-What are some others you can think of?
+What are some other SEO purposes you can think of?
 Let us know in the comments.

 Until next time, be well and keep it between the ditches!